aprossi/nbexplorer/README.md

 1. Open browser DevTools (F12 or Cmd+Option+I)
 2. Go to **Network** tab
 3. Open the application and load your notebooks
-4. **Observation**: You will see NO network requests except for loading the page itself (html, css, js files)
+4. **Observation**: You will see NO network requests beyond loading the page itself (html, css, js files)
 5. **Result**: After the page loads, NO data is transmitted anywhere

 #### Code-Level Proof: